Last updated on June 18th, 2026 at 04:48 pm

 - Kiddie pool or swimming

-- Fresh cold water is readily available (I have 3 water stations for Henry in the summer)
+- Fresh cold water (I have 3 water stations for Henry in the summer)

 NOTE: Always make sure you supervise your dog around water.